RednibCoding/NonoGL/README.md

   `deltaFillState` determines how much the fillstate should increase/decrease on the next call.

-- **`int nnDropdown(const char \*buttonText, const char \*\*options, int numOptions, int x, int y, int width, int height)`** A dropdown with a list of options to choose from.
+- **`int nnDropdown(const char \*buttonText, const char \*\*options, int numOptions, int x, int y, int width, int height)`** A dropdown that accepts a list of options to choose from.
 Returns the selected index.

 ## License